You are here

 Meaningful and relevant tests work hand-in-hand with rigorous academic standards.
 The state’s summative tests are called the Colorado Measures of Academic Success (CMAS), which measure students’ mastery of the standards and the complex thinking and other critical skills students need to be successful in school and in life.

-In spring 2022, third- through eighth-graders in Colorado will take the CMAS tests, which are aligned to the Colorado Academic Standards.
-Colorado's ninth- and 10th-graders will take the PSAT and 11th-graders will take the SAT (11th-graders also take CMAS science).
-The state-level results for these tests are expected to be made available in August 2022.
-Individual student reports are typically available to districts in July after each administration.
-Click here for tentative testing dates.
+Each spring, third- through eighth-graders in Colorado take the CMAS tests, which are aligned to the Colorado Academic Standards.
+Colorado's ninth- and 10th-graders take the PSAT and 11th-graders take the SAT (11th-graders also take CMAS science).
+Click here for testing dates.

 CMAS 2017-18 School Year ICON